pranshugaba/hugo-website/content/posts/moving-back-to-hugo/index.md

 ---
 title: "...and Back to Hugo Again"
-subtitle: "This time, I wrote my own awesome theme."
+subtitle: "This time, I wrote my own awesome theme"
 summary: "I switched to Nuxt not more than 2 months ago.
 Now, I am back to using Hugo, and intend to do so for the forseeable future."

 date: 2021-07-06T15:16:36+05:30